 - Europe, the Middle East and Central Asia

-Click here for the RIPE NCC's Whois.
+Click here for the RIPE NCC's WHOIS server.

 If one of the RIRs’ Whois servers does not have information about the IP address you are inquiring about, try the others.

-Step 2 - If all RIRs list an address as assigned to the IANA, you should check to see if this address is for "Special Use" or if it is "Unallocated" ("Reserved").
+Step 2 - If all RIRs list an address as assigned to IANA, you should check to see if this address is for "Special Use" or if it is "Unallocated" ("Reserved").

 If the address that you are inquiring about does not have contact information in one of the RIRs, is not mentioned in the explanations above, or you have further questions, please send an e-mail to firstname.lastname@example.org so that we may look into the problem further.